car-r/astro-pickleball/src/pages/blog/how-to-serve-in-pickleball.md

 ### Hitting the Ball and Shifting Your Weight

 The last step in the serve is hitting the ball and shifting your weight.
-Getting into a good serving rhythm is critical in having a strong and consistent serve.
+Getting into a good serving rhythm and staying on balance are some of our favorite <a href="/blog/12-pickleball-tips-for-beginners">pickleball tips</a> that helps you have strong and consistent serve.
 If you serve with a different technique each time, you’ll struggle to find a comfortable and repeatable serve.

 Shifting your weight can be done with or without a step.
 Serving with a step will make this part of the service motion more obvious since your body is moving forward as you take the step prior to hitting the ball.
 Serving without a step will involve some bodyweight transfer from hips, moving from the back leg to the front leg.